Love Curacao?Book a flightBook a vacation

 Are you ready to dive into your Caribbean adventure in Curacao?

-This treasured island offers visitors a welcoming mix of authentic Caribbean and European history, culture, and architecture in the heart of this fascination archipelago.
+This treasured island offers visitors a welcoming mix of authentic Caribbean and European history, culture, and architecture in the heart of this fascinating archipelago.

 Strolling down cobblestone streets, overhearing conversations in Dutch, it would be easy to imagine you're in Holland, not a Caribbean island just 60 kilometres from South America.
 Curacao's historic architecture has evolved over the centuries and developed into style and of its own.
 While the iconic Dutch-style townhomes still line Curacao's streets, local materials and island influences are also evident.
 Part old-country, part new-world, Curacao marries the two with island charm and rich cultural story.
 Boutiques dot the streets downtown, offering Caribbean gems and Dutch goods―from wheels of Edam cheese to Delft pottery.
 Buying souvenirs is no indulgence here; it's a cultural experience.